willidad/wk-charts/tasks.md

 Area Stacked Vertical Brushed silhouette: Tooltip markers are not positioned correctly
-Dup: Tooltip on non-zero stacked area chart positions markers wrong Custom Template does not work enter / exit animations on reverse charts do not work correctly
+Dup: Tooltip on non-zero stacked area chart positions markers wrong Custom Template does not work
-    -> animate to/from wrong target
 Applying a brush does not work under certain conditions:
     - an entry / exit animation has removed / added entries on the key scale